-In slightly more than 1 in 4 proven cases of wrongful conviction, a false confession was given during police interrogation.
-There are many reasons innocent people confess to crimes they did not commit, ranging from age, coercion and fear, to mental impairment or illness and ignorance of law to threats and torture during interrogation.
-But one thing is for certain, it happens.
+In slightly more than 1 in 4 proven cases of wrongful conviction, a false confession was given during the police interrogation.
+There are many reasons innocent people confess to crimes they did not commit, ranging from age, coercion and fear, to mental impairment or illness and ignorance of law or even threats and different forms of torture used during interrogation.
+But there is one thing that is for certain, it happens.
 As of today, even though a relatively new theory, there are around 125 proven cases of false confession, 5 of them are listed below.

 Damien Echols, Jason Baldwin and Jessie Misskelley, aka “the West Memphis 3” (wm3)

 The three men, boys at the time, were convicted in 1994 of murdering three little boys in a satanic ritual.
 They served 18 years in prison, Damien on death row.
 Jessie Misskelley, a mentally challenged (reported IQ of around 72) 15 year-old confessed and named the other two as co-conspirators.
 Jessie’s confession and testimony was the number one piece of evidence and reason for their conviction.
-Jessie barely knew Damien or Jason and details he gave during interrogation changed many times and didn’t line up with facts from the crime scene, not even the time of day or method used to kill the children.
+Jessie hardly knew Damien or Jason and details given during interrogation changed many times and didn’t line up with facts from the crime scene, not even the time of day or method used to kill the boys.
 In 2007, DNA collected during investigation was tested and didn't match any of the defendants.
-Interestingly, it matched one of the children's step-father, he has never been investigated and the men remained in prison.
-Finally in 2011 after their attorneys filed a Habeas Corpus and years of documentaries and steadfast supporters bringing public attention to the case, they were offered an Alford Plea.
+Interestingly, it matched the DNA of one of the children's step-father, he has never been investigated and the men remained in prison.
+Finally in 2011 after their attorneys filed a Habeas Corpus and years of documentaries and steadfast supporters bringing public attention to their case, they were offered an Alford Plea.
 The men, especially Jason, didn’t want to accept the Alford Plea but because Damien was on death row and close to his date of execution, they all agreed.
-The murder of the three young boys remains unsolved and will stay that way unless investigated privately or someone confesses on their death bed; the Alford Plea allowed the state to keep their record clean, avoid a law suit and the case closed.
+The murder of the three young boys remains unsolved and will stay that way unless investigated privately or someone confesses on their death bed; the Alford Plea allowed the state to keep their record clean, avoid a lawsuit and the case closed.

 Martin "Marty", 17 at the time he was convicted and sentenced to two consecutive 25 year sentences for murdering his adopted parents in 1988.
 The evidence used to convict him was a confession he gave during an extended interrogation with no legal guardian present and immediately following the tragic loss of his parents, whom he loved dearly.
 Marty served 17 years before his conviction was overturned and he was exonerated based on new evidence and proof of the actual murderer was uncovered by his attorneys.
 Marty was awarded $3.4 million from the state for his wrongful conviction lawsuit and graduated from law school at Touro Law Center in May 2014.
 He plans to use his degree to help other victims of wrongful conviction.